leobargiotti/Slide2Notes/README.md

 This section contains screenshots of the application's interface.

-This is a software interface for generating a word summary from PDF and PPTX files, allowing users to specify language, output format, and content options before generating the summary.
+This is a software interface for generating a DOCX summary and PDF from PPTX files, allowing users to specify language, output format, and content options before generating the summary.

 ![app.png](./images/app.png)

-The image shows a software interface currently processing a PPTX file to generate a word summary, with options for language, output format, and content inclusion.
+The image shows the interface currently processing a PPTX file to generate a DOCX and PDF summary with a progress bar.

 ![app_progress_bar.png](./images/app_progress_bar.png)